Vladimir (Waiting for Godot): Memory

 Unlike all the other characters, Vladimir has a sense of the passage of time (only he says he remembers the events of Act I, although it is possible Lucky might recall them: see Lucky and Vladimir).
 However, he considers his memory unreliable because it can never be corroborated, due to Estragon's memory issues.
 At the end of the play, it is he who realizes the futile cycle that all of them have fallen into (see second quote).
 However, he rejects this realization when he finds that it is almost unbearable to live with ("I can't go on!"), and forces himself to dismiss it ("What have I said?").
 He resolves to go on waiting for Godot.

 Appearance

 Information about his appearance is decidedly scant: he walks in "short stiff strides, legs wide apart," and is heavier than Estragon (which gives little information since there is no description of Estragon's weight to use as a reference).
 It tends to be the convention in most productions, however, that he is tall and lanky, while Estragon is short and squat.
 He has been portrayed by many notable actors, including Burgess Meredith (with Zero Mostel as Estragon) and - in one rather notorious version of the play - Steve Martin (with Robin Williams as Estragon), Patrick Stewart opposite Ian McKellen, and Alex Winter (opposite Keanu Reeves).

-Relatives

-In Tom Stoppard's Godot pastiche, Rosencrantz & Guildenstern Are Dead, the character Guildenstern closely resembles Vladimir.